yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/mutation.md

 !!! warning "Boundary loop invalidation"

-    There is one special exception to the rule that inserting does not invalidate indexing. `FacePtr`s which point to boundary loops are invalidated after any operation which adds faces to the mesh.
+    There is one special exception to the rule that inserting does not invalidate indexing. `Face`s which point to boundary loops are invalidated after any operation which adds faces to the mesh.
 This is a consequence of the way we index boundary loops separate from faces, even though they are essentially faces in practice (see [Boundaries](boundaries.md) and [Internals](internals.md)) for details.

-    As always, if a reference to a boundary loop must be preserved across an operation, a `DynamicFacePtr` will remain valid.
+    As always, if a reference to a boundary loop must be preserved across an operation, a `DynamicFace` will remain valid.

 ---

-??? func "`#!cpp HalfedgePtr HalfedgeMesh::insertVertexAlongEdge(EdgePtr e)`"
+??? func "`#!cpp Halfedge HalfedgeMesh::insertVertexAlongEdge(Edge e)`"
     // Adds a vertex along an edge, increasing degree of faces.
 Returns ptr along the new edge, with he.vertex() as new
     // vertex and he.edge().halfedge() == he.
 Preserves canonical direction of edge.halfedge() for both halves of new
     // edge.
-    HalfedgePtr insertVertexAlongEdge(EdgePtr e);
+    Halfedge insertVertexAlongEdge(Edge e);

-??? func "`#!cpp HalfedgePtr HalfedgeMesh::splitEdge(HalfedgePtr he)`"
+??? func "`#!cpp Halfedge HalfedgeMesh::splitEdge(Halfedge he)`"
     // Split an edge, also splitting adjacent faces.
 Returns new vertex.
-    HalfedgePtr splitEdge(EdgePtr e);
+    Halfedge splitEdge(Edge e);

-??? func "`#!cpp HalfedgePtr HalfedgeMesh::splitEdge(EdgePtr e)`"
+??? func "`#!cpp Halfedge HalfedgeMesh::splitEdge(Edge e)`"

     Equivalent to `splitEdge(e.halfedge())`.

-??? func "`#!cpp VertexPtr HalfedgeMesh::insertVertex(FacePtr f)`"
+??? func "`#!cpp Vertex HalfedgeMesh::insertVertex(Face f)`"

     // Add vertex inside face and triangulate.
 Returns new vertex.
-    VertexPtr insertVertex(FacePtr f);
+    Vertex insertVertex(Face f);

-??? func "`#!cpp HalfedgePtr HalfedgeMesh::connectVertices(FacePtr face, VertexPtr vA, VertexPtr vB)`"
+??? func "`#!cpp Halfedge HalfedgeMesh::connectVertices(Face face, Vertex vA, Vertex vB)`"

     // Same as above.
 Faster if you know the face.
-    HalfedgePtr connectVertices(FacePtr face, VertexPtr vA, VertexPtr vB);
+    Halfedge connectVertices(Face face, Vertex vA, Vertex vB);

-??? func "`#!cpp std::vector<FacePtr> HalfedgeMesh::triangulate(FacePtr face)`"
+??? func "`#!cpp std::vector<Face> HalfedgeMesh::triangulate(Face face)`"

-    // Triangulate in a face, returns all subfaces std::vector<FacePtr> triangulate(FacePtr face);
+    // Triangulate in a face, returns all subfaces std::vector<Face> triangulate(Face face);

 ### Trimming storage